steenhansen/type-czech/README.md

     posNumber('not-checked')  // My positive number not-checked

 ### Turning off via no library:
-    TypeCzech = 'not included in this page'
+    TypeCzech = 'not included in this page'     // runnable in EMTPY NEW console

     if (typeof TypeCzech === 'function')
       type_czech = TypeCzech('LOG-ERRORS')